awsassets/TorShield/README.md

 <p>[3] Let your IP address be changed</p>
 <img src='duckduckgo.png'>
 <br>
 <p name="knowhow">The script basically changes global proxy settings and enviroment variables using system commands and eventually api calls.
 Theres a known issue that windows socks routing may not work due to unknown reasons, however it may work on your machine.
-You can check if socks settings work using the command <pre>curl ifconfig.me</pre> which returns your IP address.</p>
+You can check if socks settings work using the command ``curl ifconfig.me`` which returns your IP address.</p>
 <br>
 <pre name="links">
 <a href='https://tb-manual.torproject.org'>TOR browser manual</a>